OpenSemanticLab/osl-mw-docker-compose/README.md

 sudo rm -R mysql/data/* && sudo rm -R blazegraph/data/* && sudo rm -R mediawiki/data/*
 docker compose up
 ```
+This is also required if you change the database passwords after the first run.

 ## Restore